-More than half of traumatic spinal cord injuries are transport related and almost one third are the result of a fall.
+Most injuries occur in young people; particularly males aged 15-24 years and more than half of traumatic Spinal Cord Injuries are transport related, almost one third are the result of a fall.

 WHY WE NEED YOUR SUPPORT

-Your gift will help provide funding so that people living with a spinal cord injury can learn the new skills in a supportive and inclusive environment.
+Your gift will help provide funding so that people living with a Spinal Cord Injury can learn the new skills in a supportive and inclusive environment.